Should your small business enroll in a QACA?

 The QACA should explain the enrollment process and the automated aspect as well as the right of employees to abstain from enrollment.
 The agreement must list the deferral percentage and the right to update that amount.
 QACAs must be launched at the beginning of a plan year, and companies must create a plan amendment if they choose to add this feature to a current plan.

 Unsure what direction to take with your company’s retirement plan?
 Compare your options using the IRS Tax Information for Retirement Plans information.
-Ultimately, retirement plans help individuals and businesses save and plan for the future.
-Auto-enrollment can simplify this process, encourage stronger savings, and foster employee loyalty to a small business or start-up.
+Retirement plans help individuals and businesses save and plan for the future.
+Auto-enrollment may help simplify this process, encourage stronger savings, and foster employee loyalty.
 If you’re considering updating your retirement plan offerings, talk with your plan advisor, attorney, or accountant to determine if a QACA and auto-enrollment are right for you.

 Low-cost 401(k) with transparent pricing